Spanish coup of March 1939: Consejo in power

-Epilogue
+Aftermath

-Among the CND members San Andrés (justice) was detained in Valencia by the Nationalists.
+Among the CND members San Andrés was detained in Valencia by the Nationalists.
 Sentenced to death but commuted, he died when incarcerated in 1940.
-Besteiro (foreign affairs) was also detained by the Nationalists, court-martialled to 30 years in prison and he died behind bars in 1940.
-Pérez (labor) was detained by the Nationalists in Alicante and sentenced to 20 years of prison, but released in the early 1940s; he was member of the clandestine PSOE executive until in 1946 he moved to France; he passed away in Paris in 1955.
-Miaja (president) lived on exile in France and Mexico, where he died in 1958.
-Carillo (interior) settled in Britain and Belgium, where he passed away in 1963.
-Casado (defense) lived in Britain, Venezuela and Colombia; he returned to Spain in 1961 and was subject to juridical investigation, but was not imprisoned; he died in 1968.
-Del Río Rodríguez (health and education) lived in Britain and Latin America, but returned to Spain after the death of Franco.
+Besteiro was also detained by the Nationalists, court-martialled to 30 years in prison and he died behind bars in 1940.
+Pérez was detained by the Nationalists in Alicante and sentenced to 20 years of prison, but released in the early 1940s; he was member of the clandestine PSOE executive until in 1946 he moved to France; he died in Paris in 1955.
+Miaja lived on exile in France and Mexico, where he died in 1958.
+Carillo settled in Britain and Belgium, where he died in 1963.
+Casado lived in the United Kingdom, Venezuela and Colombia; he returned to Spain in 1961 and was subject to juridical investigation, but was not imprisoned; he died in 1968.
+Del Río Rodríguez lived in Britain and Latin America, but returned to Spain after the death of Franco.
 He died in 1988.
-Val (public works) left Spain aboard a British ship and settled in France.
+Val left Spain aboard a British ship and settled in France.
 Detained by the Nazis he spent some time in concentration camps; later he migrated to Argentina.
-He has never returned to Spain and passed away in 1992.
-González (finance) settled in France.
+He never returned to Spain and died in 1992.
+González settled in France.
 In 1947 he resided in Marseille; his later fate is unknown.

-Among other important personalities in the rebel group Pedrero (head of Madrid SIM) failed to leave Spain; tortured by the Nationalists, he was executed in 1940.
-Matallana (army commander) was sentenced to 30 years imprisonment; released in 1941 he lived in poverty until death in 1956.
-Menéndez (army of Levante) lived on exile in Britain, France, Colombia and Mexico, where he died in 1960.
-Buiza (navy commander) joined the French Foreign Legion in Algeria, joined the Free French in 1942, dodged British blockade transporting Jews to Palestine and settled in Marseille, where he died in 1963.
-Salgado (CRD leader) settled in Britain, where he managed a restaurant and died in 1963.
-Mera (head of IV.
-Corps) fled Spain to Algeria, but in 1942 he was extradited by the French; sentenced to death, he was freed in 1946 and went to France, where he died in 1975.
-Gutiérrez (head of 65.
-Division) was sentenced by the Nationalists; released in the early 1940s, he died in Spain in 1975.
-García Pradas (CRD leader) spent the rest of his life in Britain, where he died as an Anarchist patriarch in 1988.
-González (head of 14.
-Division, which crushed Communist resistance) left Spain with Mera, spent some time in France and lived in Spain in the early 1960s; his later fate is unclear.
+Among other important personalities in the rebel group Pedrero failed to leave Spain; tortured by the Nationalists, he was executed in 1940.
+Matallana was sentenced to 30 years imprisonment; released in 1941 he lived in poverty until death in 1956.
+Menéndez lived on exile in Britain, France, Colombia and Mexico, where he died in 1960.
+Buiza joined the French Foreign Legion in Algeria, joined the Free French in 1942, dodged British blockade transporting Jews to Palestine and settled in Marseille, where he died in 1963.
+Salgado settled in Britain, where he managed a restaurant and died in 1963.
+Mera fled Spain to Algeria, but in 1942 he was extradited by the French; sentenced to death, he was freed in 1946 and went to France, where he died in 1975.
+Gutiérrez was sentenced by the Nationalists; released in the early 1940s, he died in Spain in 1975.
+García Pradas spent the rest of his life in Britain, where he died as an Anarchist patriarch in 1988.
+González left Spain with Mera, spent some time in France and lived in Spain in the early 1960s; his later fate is unclear.
 Nothing is known of Alvárez, who coordinated rebel defense in the centre of Madrid.